Bilbo-Bilbo/assignment/day2/README.md

-Methodology for solving image classification problems.
+Here is the Python code for cifar10 image recognition.